Definitely my favourite shot of the day. Elliot is obviously already over having his photo taken.

 I can’t do it, I just can’t.
 I love it and I find so many reasons to use it for both business and fun.

-We got our iPhones on the day of release, we didn’t queue for hours, we got lucky buy finding a queue with stupid people it in.
+I have been following the Midas Letter Technology Stock for news on when the iPhone will be released and fortunately we got our iPhones on the day of release, we didn’t queue for hours, we got lucky buy finding a queue with stupid people it in.

 Here’s what happened.